 A website is not always consulted for immediate action: contact by email, request for a quote...
 Very often, the website is also used as a verification point.
 People come here for reassurance, to confirm an impression, and to validate an intuition born elsewhere (network, word-of-mouth, recommendation).
 A website doesn't always trigger an action, but it often influences the decision.

-When this reassuring role is fulfilled, the site acts as an invisible accelerator.
+When this reassuring role of the website is fulfilled, the site acts as an invisible accelerator.
 When it doesn't, the effect is the opposite.
 A site that is vague, too generic, too marketing-oriented or badly aligned can have a boomerang effect: it creates doubts that will call into question the final decision.
 The site then becomes a form of silent customer reference: it doesn't trigger the action, but it makes it possible.
 In these cases, you might think that an organisation's website doesn't «make money», but it does play a decisive role: it reassures prospects or, on the contrary, makes them less credible.

 There are many criteria that prospects will judge when they visit a site.
 These range from technical consistency (fast loading time, fluid navigation, impeccable responsive design, absence of bugs, etc.) to editorial consistency (content in line with what is said elsewhere, level of language adapted to the target audience, spelling mistakes, etc.).
 It is difficult for the uninitiated to check all these criteria, but some can be checked by anyone.
 For others, only digital experts will be able to identify what might constitute a barrier.